RdecKa/SLAM-with-LEGO-Mindstorms/README.md

 - Orange dots and the black dashed line: Planned path
 - Blue dots: Detected obstacles
-- Light green dots: Detected free spots (the sensor has a limited view and can't see an obstacle further than that)
+- Light green dots: Detected free spots (the sensor has a limited view and can't see obstacles further than that)
 - Dark green dots: Possible locations to continue exploration
 - Blue cells in the grid: Expected obstacle positions
 - Brown cells in the grid: Expected free positions